 In thinking about problems that currently affect developing nations, I try to remember that the US was a developing nation not so long ago.

 Malaria once plagued the American south and Midwest.
 It's the reason English colonists abandoned the Jamestown, Virginia settlement for somewhere with fewer mosquitoes.
-In 1946, the Centers for Disease Control were formed to fight malaria.
-Five years later, malaria was eradicated in the United States.
-(Source)
+In 1946, the Centers for Disease Control (CDC) were formed to fight malaria.
+Five years later, malaria was eliminated from the United States.

-In her memoir Little House on the Prairie, Laura Ingalls Wilder describes her family's experience with the disease in 1870:
+In her memoir Little House on the Prairie, Laura Ingalls Wilder describes her family's experience with the disease in Kansas in 1870:

 Laura tried to get up, but she was too tired.
 Then she saw Ma's red face looking over the edge of the bed.
 Mary was all the time crying for water.
 Ma looked at Mary and then she looked at Laura, and she whispered, "Laura, can you?"